 NFB EQ is jam-packed with fun and learning.
 Participants spend each day engaged in activities designed to strengthen their knowledge of engineering as well as their problem solving abilities.
 In the evenings, participants explore the local community and participate in various recreational activities.

 Throughout the week, participants will forge new friendships while increasing their self-confidence and independence.

 Before the program, I didn’t know that you could use power tools to build, even if you can’t see it, you can feel it and build it just the same.
 I am going to tell my teachers at school that I can build things too. — NFB EQ Student

 This year NFB EQ will be held virtually due to the safety threat from the COVID-19 pandemic.
 Your health and safety remain our top priority.
 NFB EQ Online will be held July 5-30, Mondays, Wednesdays and Fridays from 3:00-6:00 p.m.
 Eastern.
 Participants will receive all needed materials.

 Applications for the 2021 NFB EQ online program are now closed.

 Who Should Apply

-Blind and low-vision teens currently enrolled in grades 9-12 in the United States who are ready to learn new things, meet new people, and have an adventure this summer are encouraged to apply.
+Blind and low-vision teens enrolled in grades 9-12 during the 2020-2021 school year in the United States who are ready to learn new things, meet new people, and have an adventure this summer are encouraged to apply.